 The Nordic diet may lead to short-term weight loss in some people, but that is most likely because of the diet’s emphasis on whole foods and discouragement of processed foods and food additives.

-Like all other diets (check out paleo diet reviews), there is nothing “special” or “miraculous” about the Nordic diet.
+Like all other diets (check out paleo diet reviews or the ketogenic diet), there is nothing “special” or “miraculous” about the Nordic diet.
 It’s just another way of looking at healthy eating.
 This isn’t a bad thing.
 Just go into it with a positive mindset and focus on food instead of results.

 If done right, the Nordic diet can be your gateway into a new and improved healthy lifestyle.
 The main reason diets fail isn’t because you love potato chips too much: it’s because you’re setting the wrong goals and focusing too much on the foods you can’t have.